EmreOzkose/personal_assistant/README.md

 - [ ] make a settings in android app
 - [ ] Q/A AI model
 - [ ] add multi language design to android app

+## License
+This project is under the GPL-3.0 License.
+See LICENSE for details.